 Looking for some new favorite foods to grill this summer?
-Like many of you, we’ve spent more time at home than usual this summer (and used our grill more).
+Like many of you, we’ve spent more time at home than usual this summer (and used our grill more, especially since we started using the Noom weight loss app.
 We’ve rounded up a few of our favorite grill recipes and hope you’ll share yours with us, as well.

 French baguettes for bruschetta